apache/flink-training/ride-cleansing/README.md

 If you haven't already done so, you'll need to first [setup your Flink development environment](../README.md).
 See [How to do the Labs](../README.md#how-to-do-the-labs) for an overall introduction to these exercises.

-The task of the "Taxi Ride Cleansing" exercise is to cleanse a stream of TaxiRide events by removing events that do not start or end in New York City.
+The task of the "Taxi Ride Cleansing" exercise is to cleanse a stream of TaxiRide events by removing events that start or end outside of New York City.

 The `GeoUtils` utility class provides a static method `isInNYC(float lon, float lat)` to check if a location is within the NYC area.